 If you reported income from an asset or activity as business income in prior years and reported any income from that asset or activity as nonbusiness income on your Illinois Schedule NR for this year, include on this line all deductions you claimed for expenses connected with that income in this year and in the two most recent tax years.
 This recapture should be allocated to the fiduciary to the extent the business expenses were allocated to the fiduciary in the year they were deducted.
-The amount allocated to Illinois should be figured by multiplying the amount of business expense recapture from your Illinois Schedule M, Line 4 (included in the total amount on Illinois Schedule NR, Column A, Line 36), by the greater of
+The amount allocated to Illinois should be figured by multiplying

-Apportionment Factor Worksheet а Enter your Schedule NR apportionment factor from two years ago (if applicable). b Enter your Schedule NR apportionment factor from last year's tax return. С Enter your apportionment factor from this year's Schedule N d Add Lines a, b, and c. е If you have an amount on Line a, divide Line d by 3.
-If you do not have an amount on Line a, divide Line d by 2. f Enter the greater of Line c or Line e.
-This is your apportionment factor. g Enter your fiduciary's share of the business expense - recapture from Illinois Schedule M, Line 4. h include this amount on Schedule NR, Column B, Line 36.
+Apportionment Factor Worksheet a Enter your Schedule NR apportionment factor from two years ago (if applicable). a b Enter your Schedule NR apportionment factor from last year's tax return. b c Enter your apportionment factor from this year's Schedule NR. с d Add Lines a, b, and c. d e If you have an amount on Line a, divide Line d by 3.
+If you do not have an amount on Line a, divide Line d by 2. е f Enter the greater of Line c or Line e.
+This is your apportionment factor. f g Enter your fiduciary's share of the business expense recapture from Illinois Schedule M, Line 4. g h Multiply Line g by Line f.
+Enter the result here, and include this amount on Schedule NR, Column B, Line 36. - h the amount of business expense recapture from your Illinois Schedule M, Line 4 (included in the total amount on Illinois Schedule NR, Column A, Line 36), by the greater of